jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ### Concepting and grouping up

 The course starts with concepting and "mingling" part.
-Since we have groups with ready made concepts, people with ideas and people without ideas the first weeks purpose is to try and match all those people into a group and get them a productive role in the grand scheme of things.
+Since we have groups with ready made concept, people with ideas and people without ideas the first weeks purpose is to try and match all those people into a group and get them a productive role in the grand scheme of things.
 This week will be quite open ended and the execution will depend on which kind of students are attending the course.

-During the week Labmaster, some faculty and the team coaches will be around to assist and coach the teams.
-The Labmaster will be available for few hours a day.
+During the week Labmaster will be available for few hours a day.

 #### First day of Ticorporate Product Lab VIII

 Tuesday 31st of August we start at 14:00 EEST (Finnish time) at Digi & Game Center at Matarankatu.
 The Lecturer in Charge (or Labmaster) will give introductory speech to Ticorporate, and go through the structure, assessment, deliverables and give general information about the course.
 Depending a bit on the schedules, the team coaches will be introducing themselves here as well.

 When all the formalities are done it's time to start working.
 During the first day the students should introduce themselves to other students and get to know each other.
 This can be done via multitude of methods.

 This is the place in time where the students whom have a ready made idea (or a ready made demo, created in Demo Lab) should introduce it to other students as well.
 Those who don't have a group, (and possibly have ideas) should try and organically create groups or pairs where they can create a new product concept for new game or application/service.

 #### Gate 1

-On [DATE TBA] at [TIME TBA] (a few days after the start, most likely Friday) will all gather to Digi & Game Center to hear the first product ideas.
-We might have something from the outside world, and everything from inside of Ticorporate.
+On Monday 6th of September at 09:00 - 11:45 we will all gather to Digi & Game Center to hear the first product ideas from inside of Ticorporate.
 At this point everyone should have some kind of concept and/or idea on what kind of product they would like to work on and in what role they would do the said work.

 Presentations will happen in no particular order and they will be assessed by the labmaster and peers.
 The concepts will be assessed by 5 criteria.
 The labmaster will provide further instructions at the start of the meeting.